davidzhao1015/davidzhao1015.github.io/_posts/2026-07-10-partitioned-survival-CE.md

 - Expand the input structure to include age-specific hazard ratios, rather than relying solely on transitions.
 With this expansion, we can reduce uncertainty by using consistent hazard ratios across ages and avoid overly optimistic modeling results.
 - Integrate general population morality adjustment.
 - Enhance the template’s flexibility to accommodate arbitrary numbers of health states beyond the fixed four in the use case.

-## Reusable templates in Excel

-To support your work, I developed a reusable Excel template.
-Feel free to explore and adapt them to enhance your projects.

-This blog article can serve as an introductory guide to using and interpreting the templates, with the necessary documentation embedded in them.
-Whether you’re a beginner or an experienced analyst, the lightweight template is accessible and adaptable to your skill level, making it worth checking out.

-We welcome your feedback and comments on the post and templates.

-Your input will help us improve these tools together, benefiting more model analysts in HEOR, epidemiology, and evidence generation.

 ## References